 In 2022, we adopted a Deferred Compensation Plan for certain employees and members of the Board.
 The Deferred Compensation Plan permits eligible participants to defer receipt of compensation pursuant to the terms of the plan.
 The Deferred Compensation Plan permits participants to contribute, on a pre-tax basis, up to (i) 5% - 75% of the participant's base salary, (ii) 5% - 100% of the participant's bonus/commissions, and (iii) 5% - 66% of the participant's restricted stock units earned in the upcoming plan year.
 We may credit a participant's account with Company contributions in our sole discretion.
-Plan participants may designate investments for deferrals in a variety of different deemed investment options.
+Deferred Compensation Plan participants may designate investments for deferrals in a variety of different deemed investment options.
 To preserve the tax deferred status of deferred compensation plans, the IRS requires that the available investment alternatives be "deemed investments."
-Participants do not have an ownership interest in the funds they select; the funds are only used to measure the gains or losses that are attributed to the participant's deferral account over time.
+Participant's deferral account over time.
+However, on December 14, 2023, the Board of Directors authorized and approved the termination of the Deferred Compensation Plan.
+The Company anticipates that it will take approximately one year to wind down the Deferred Compensation Plan and expects to completely terminate the Deferred Compensation Plan by the end of 2024.